eolamijuwon/DemogRaphic-Methods-and-Data-Analysis-with-R/Schedule & Materials/Day 5 - Introduction to Computational - Digital Demography.md

               "\"visa restriction\"")

             ## The geocode argument is specified to retain only tweets from Nigeria
+            ## Note that the search_tweets function will only work if you are connected to the internet.
-            ## The retryonratelimit argument instructs R to retry the downloading of tweets once the rate limit has been reached
+            ## The retryonratelimit argument instructs R to retry the downloading of
+            ## tweets once the rate limit has been reached
 visaBan_NG <- Map("search_tweets", n=10000, keywords,
               geocode = "9.06048,7.48324,400mi",
               include_rts = FALSE, retryonratelimit = TRUE)